 What is the Breakfast of Champions?

-Research shows that eating protein in the morning as opposed to leaving protein for evening meals has multiple benefits for maintaining proper body composition.
-Protein gets digested more slowly than carbohydrates adding a sustained sugar release into the bloodstream that is maintained over a longer amount of time.
+Research shows that eating protein in the morning (as opposed to leaving protein for evening meals) has multiple benefits for maintaining proper body composition.
+Protein gets digested more slowly than carbohydrates, adding a sustained sugar release into the bloodstream that is maintained over a longer amount of time.
 There is no longer a rapid or spiked insulin response.
 Blood sugar is secreted into the tissues at a more even rate, and is used as it is received.
-It has been demonstrated that if protein is eaten in the morning as opposed to a carbohydrate equivalent, subsequent caloric intake is reduced for the rest of the day.² This is good news for those of us who are obese, as protein for breakfast would naturally reduce food intake, without the feeling of deprivation.
-Apple-shaped people may be able to tighten their belts by eating protein for breakfast, as it encourages a decreased amount of carbohydrates later in the day that would otherwise be stored as belly fat.
-Furthermore, protein in the morning helps our bodies build and repair muscle tissue more effectively throughout the day, whereas saving protein for evening meals does not appear to be as beneficial for muscle maintenance.³ Maintaining lean muscle tissue is one of the first ways to get rid of unwanted fat in obese and underweight or skinny fat people.
+It has been demonstrated that if protein is eaten in the morning (as opposed to a carbohydrate equivalent), subsequent caloric intake is reduced for the rest of the day.² This is good news for those of us who are obese, as protein for breakfast would naturally reduce food intake, without the feeling of deprivation.
+Apple-shaped individuals may be able to tighten their belts by eating protein for breakfast, as it encourages a decreased amount of carbohydrates later in the day that would otherwise be stored as belly fat.
+Furthermore, protein in the morning helps our bodies build and repair muscle tissue more effectively throughout the day, whereas saving protein for evening meals does not appear to be as beneficial for muscle maintenance.³ Maintaining lean muscle tissue is one of the first ways to get rid of unwanted fat in obese, underweight or 'skinny-fat' individuals.

 Next, only a few of us can report feeling even-tempered and satiated, all while maintaining good cognitive performance throughout our day.
 Most deal with high and low moods and times when fatigue sets in.
 Many describe brain fog affecting performance.
 These issues can be directly related to blood sugar imbalances due to meals of highly refined carbohydrates.8 Having a higher protein breakfast may reduce cravings after meals and may increase dopamine levels, the neurotransmitter responsible for memory, recall, and learning.9 More research on orexin, a neuropeptide that signals the brain when we have eaten protein, has demonstrated that protein plays a role in energy and motivation.¹º If the orexin receptor is not stimulated, the result is fatigue and sleepiness.¹¹ A change in breakfast choice could be the solution to achieving a stellar performance in school or work.